About Us

 You can read more about our work in our Annual Reports.

-We have a volunteer team of nearly 50 people plus six part-time staff: Chief Officer, Advice Services Manager, Training Supervisor, two Money Advice Caseworkers and an Administrator.
+We have a volunteer team of nearly 50 people plus seven staff: Chief Officer, Advice Services Manager, Training Supervisor, two Money Advice Caseworkers and two Administrators.

 See our Volunteer Page for more information about what our volunteers do and how you can join them.